s101d1/rails/guides/source/active_storage_overview.md

 -----------------------

-Active Storage facilitates uploading files to a cloud storage service like Amazon S3, Google Cloud Storage, or Microsoft Azure Storage and attaching those files to Active Record objects.
+Active Storage facilitates uploading files to a cloud storage service like Amazon S3, Google Cloud Storage, Microsoft Azure Storage, or Storj Cloud Storage and attaching those files to Active Record objects.
 It comes with a local disk-based service for development and testing and supports mirroring files to subordinate services for backups and migrations.